-We define the concept of theorem as in the deductive calculus for proper formulas: \Item{[1]}For numerical formulas~$c=(a^0>b^0)$ that are correct vs.\ false on the basis\deutsch{aufgrund} of the contentual interpretation of~$a^0$ and~$b^0$ as natural numbers: $\IMP c$ vs.\ $c\IMP$.
+We define the concept of theorem as in the deductive calculus for proper formulae: \Item{[1]}For numerical formulae~$c=(a^0>b^0)$ that are correct vs.\ false on the basis\deutsch{aufgrund} of the interpretation in terms of content of~$a^0$ and~$b^0$ as natural numbers: $\IMP c$ vs.\ $c\IMP$.